 What is risk appetite?

-Risk appetite is the amount of risk an organization is willing to take in pursuit of objectives it deems have value.
+Risk appetite is the amount of risk an organization or investor is willing to take in pursuit of objectives it deems have value.

 Risk appetite can also be described as an organization's risk capacity, or the maximum amount of residual risk it will accept after controls and other measures have been put in place.